autistic-symposium/blockchain-science-rs/sparse-merkle-tree/README.md

 each child subtree position is found by looking at the bits of `H(K)`. a left branch is denoted as `0` and a right branch as `1`, so the most left leaf's key is `0x000..00`, the next is `0x00..0`, the most right key is `0x11..11`, and so on.

-most leaf nodes are empty, and the hashes of empty nodes are identical. the same is true for interior nodes whose children are all empty: subtrees with no leaf nodes are represented as an empty subtree with a digest such as the all-`0` digest.
+most leaf nodes are empty, and the hashes of empty nodes are identical. the same is true for interior nodes, whose children are all empty: subtrees with no leaf nodes are represented as an empty subtree with a digest such as the all-`0` digest.

 <br>

 ##### the root node